sammagnet7/DSA-CP-C_plus/Striver_sheet/Docs/Striver_sheet-Notes.md

        -  tree is called skewed
        -  max height O(n)
     - Diameter of tree: Length of the longest path (every node can be traversed only once) between any two nodes in the tree.
 It may or may not pass through the root.
+    - LCA: Lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).
     -

 ---